yahei-DTU/betting_vs_trading/README.md

 - `Plots/`: Contains the plots used in the paper.

 - `Results/`: Contains the model output files used for the analysis.
+The subfolders are used by the analysis files.